Philbywhizz/whizz80.com/content/project/status.md

 A few of the hardware modules have already been designed and a few of them even built but as of yet I don't have any documentation.
 No software has been written yet, except for a 'hello world' to test the EEPROM loading.
 Writing documentation is hard :)

+Over the next couple of weeks I intend on uploading part of the design as well as some of the hardware that has been implemented already.

 {{% notice info %}}
-If you wish to contribute or want to help the project in any way then please feel free to get in touch with [Phil](mailto:phil.g.howlett@gmail.com).
+If you wish to contribute or want to help the project in any way then please feel free to get in touch with [me](mailto:phil.g.howlett@gmail.com).
 {{% /notice %}}

 ## Project members